robinhickmann/uniclip/README.md

 ## Security
 If you believe you've found a security vulnerability that affects uniclip.

-Please do not post it publicly and instead, open the github [Security](https://github.com/robinhickmann/uniclip/security) tab.
+Please do not post it publicly and instead, open the GitHub [Security](https://github.com/robinhickmann/uniclip/security) tab.
 Then click the "Report a vulnerability" button.